nattapol/twilight-struggle/README.md

 # twilight-struggle

-translate twilight struggle boardgame's rule to thai language.
+Translate twilight struggle boardgame rule to thai language.
+Use normal bootstrap for structure.